oneapi-src/oneDAL/docs/source/onedal/appendix/decision-tree.rst

 A test is a rule for partitioning the feature space.
 A test depends on feature values.
 Each outcome of a test represents an appropriate hypercube associated with both the test and one of the descending branches.

-If the test is a Boolean expression (for example, :math:`f < c` or :math:`f = c`, where :math:`f` is a feature and :math:`c` is a constant fitted during decision tree induction), the inducted decision tree is a binary tree, so its non-leaf nodes have exactly two branches,
+If a test is a Boolean expression (for example, :math:`f < c` or :math:`f = c`, where :math:`f` is a feature and :math:`c` is a constant fitted during decision tree induction), the inducted decision tree is a binary tree, so its non-leaf nodes have exactly two branches,